uncomputable/bitcoin-nix-tools/README.md

 # Bitcoin Nix Tools

+"The only reason why I am not a Core developer yet is because the setup is so hard."

 Nix derivations to locally build and test Bitcoin Core and Elements Core.

 No more complicated configuration.